-No major is required for the Elected Studies degree, but students may earn one or more selected majors by fulfilling departmental and University requirements for the majors they choose.
+Students may earn one or more selected majors by fulfilling departmental and University requirements for the majors they choose.
 If no major is declared, students should work with an advisor to develop an individualized program which includes specific courses that are in harmony with their interests, abilities, and career goals.
-Students are encouraged to declare their intention to pursue an Elected Studies program within the first thirty hours of being admitted or readmitted to the University.
+Students are encouraged to declare their intention to pursue an Individualized Studies program within the first thirty hours of being admitted or readmitted to the University.